 According to their about page “The Mercatus Center at George Mason University is a 501(c)3 not-for-profit organization and is supported by foundations (58%), individuals (40%), and businesses (2%) from around the country.
 The Center does not receive financial support from George Mason University or any federal, state, or local government.”
 Corporate donations include 9 million from Koch Industries from 1985 to 2014 and $330,000 from ExxonMobil.

 According to their about page “Mercatus researchers conduct research, work with graduate students to apply ideas to problems in the world, and make research findings available to the media and to policymakers to connect academic learning with real-world practice.”

-When it comes to science, Mercatus is skeptical of Government based solutions for climate change, but does not deny that it is human caused and in line with the consensus of science.
+When it comes to science, Mercatus is skeptical of Government based solutions for climate change but does not deny that it is human-caused and in line with the consensus of science.

-In general, Mercatus always favors Free-Market solutions, but is evidence based in their research.
+In general, Mercatus always favors Free-Market solutions but is evidence-based in their research.

-Overall, we rate Mercatus Right-Center Biased based on Free-Market economic positions and minimal loaded language that align with the right and High for factual reporting due to proper sourcing and a clean fact check record.
+Overall, we rate Mercatus Right-Center Biased based on Free-Market economic positions and minimally loaded language that align with the right and High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 1/12/2019)

 Last Updated on October 10, 2020 by Media Bias Fact Check

 Left vs. Right Bias: How we rate the bias of media sources